 You can devein the shrimp before or after cooking them.
 I prefer to do it before they're cooked.

-Remove the shrimp from the pot and plunge them into a bowl of ice water for 10 or 15 minutes.
-After the ice bath, dry shrimp on paper towels to get all the moisture out so the dressing coats the shrimp.
+Remove the shrimp from the pot and plunge them into a bowl of iced water for 10 or 15 minutes.
+After the ice bath, dry the shrimp on paper towels to get all the moisture out so the dressing coats the shrimp.

 What Dressing Goes on Shrimp Salad?

-In a large mixing bowl, whisk together lemon juice, mustard, Old Bay Seasoning, and mayonnaise.
+Whisk together lemon juice, mustard, Old Bay Seasoning, and mayonnaise in a large mixing bowl.

 With a rubber spatula, fold shrimp, celery, onions, and dill into the dressing.
 Add more mayonnaise if you like.
 Add salt and pepper to taste.